radammuc/poll_app/README.md

 # poll_app

-* Not working properly
-* see branch `v1` for a version that works at least in the IDE
+* Works at least in the IDE

 ## TODO